Frequently Asked Questions

 You're an occupational therapist.
 I thought physical therapist did this kind of therapy.

 You're right, PT's can specialize in pelvic floor therapy as well, however OT's are also qualified and more that able to study and specialize in this area of work.
 Occupational therapists focus on what is intrinsically important to our clients and address dysfunction in activities of daily living.
-I think for most people would agree that not peeing every time they sneeze or having enjoyable sex are both pretty important activities of daily living!
+Most people would agree that not peeing every time they sneeze or having enjoyable sex are both pretty important activities of daily living!
 I think what sets OT apart is our holistic approach to treating our patients which gives me a broad yet empathetic approach to treating these sensitive issues.

 What do you mean, internal exam?